Concierge Auctions: Recognition

-Notable clients

-Concierge Auctions is known for working with celebrity and business figures to auction their homes.
-The company has also partnered with sportspeople such as Nick Saban, Andy Mack, Billy Walters, Andy Bloch, Joe Nemechek, Matt Kemp, Jermaine O'Neal and Randy Johnson.
+Clients

 Media outlets reported in 2009 that Cher would be auctioning a house she had built in the Four Seasons Resort Hualalai and chose Concierge Auctions to market the property.

 In 2013, Concierge Auctions signed Michael Jordan as a client.
 Jordan hired the company to auction off his 56,000 square foot home in the Highland Park area of Chicago.
 The home had 9 bedrooms, 19 bathrooms, a beauty salon, indoor basketball court, gourmet kitchen, stocked fishing pond, and tennis court.
 The home was originally listed at $29 million.
 Jordan's business manager and spokesperson, Estee Portnoy, stated that Concierge Auctions "gave great exposure to the property".
 Two days after the auction produced no bidder offering above the reserve price of $13 million, Jordan put his home back on the conventional real estate market in December 2013 asking for $16 million.
 As of May 2020, the home is on the market for $14,855,000, the digits of which total 23.

 Concierge Auctions conducted the sale of former chairman of Live Nation Entertainment, Michael Cohl's home in Key Biscayne which had a previous listing of $36 million.
 A beach estate in the south of Spain where Pablo Picasso painted and signed the bottom of a pool in 1961 was also auctioned by the company.
 It worked with former chief executive officer of Lehman Brothers, Richard S. Fuld Jr. on the sale of his Idaho ranch.

 In early 2019, the company signed with the estate of Wayne Huizenga for his home in Fort Lauderdale, Florida and mutual fund manager Peter Lynch for his home in Paradise Valley, Arizona.
 An online auction for the Greenwich, Connecticut mansion owned by shoe designer Vince Camuto before his death was scheduled by Concierge Auctions for August 2020 after a spike in buyer interest in the area due to the COVID-19 pandemic.

 In 2022, the company managed the sale of the penthouse above Tiffany & Co.’s store in Palm Beach, Florida, through an online auction.
+The company also listed The One for sale at $295 million; it sold at auction for $126 million, plus a 12-percent commission to Concierge Auctions.